 After he died in 1861 a plaque with a carved portrait of him was placed on the north wall of the Lady Chapel between the two stained glass windows Queen Victoria commissioned.

-HRH The Earl of Wessex, KG, GCVO, ADC
+HRH The Duke of Edinburgh, KG, GCVO, CD, ADC

 HRH The Earl of Wessex, KG, GCVO, ADC is the patron of the Newport Minster Renewal Campaign.